Oaxaca Artisanal Wool Textile Experience

 End Point | Drop off at your Oaxaca City hotel |

-Duration | Up to 10 hours |
+Duration | 6-8 hours on average |

 Physical Level | Low – this experience involves minimal movement for weaving and harvesting leaves |